cainmagi/Dockerfiles/README.md

 ## XUbuntu

+**Note that this branch needs to be upgraded, and currently it is not useable.**

 ### Online building

 If you do not want to change the contents of the dockerfile, you could use such command to build the image: